North Carolina GIS Competition for Grades 4 – 12

 What: An online GIS map making contest

-April 27, 2018 – Recommended deadline for North Carolina school level competition submissions for review at the school level to select top five for submission to the State Committee.
+Dates: April 26, 2019 – Recommended deadline for North Carolina school level competition submissions for review at the school level to select top five for submission to the State Committee.

 Who is eligible: North Carolina public, private, or homeschooled students are eligible to enter the contest.
 Maps can be submitted individually or as a team of two students.
 Limit of one entry per student or team.